Updated: Oct. 9, 2013

 The Federal Process applies to an engineering or design related service contract directly related to a highway construction project and reimbursed with federal-aid highway program (FAHP) funding.

-A firm providing engineering and design related services must be administratively qualified by the closing date of the NOI to compete for contracts using the Federal Process.
-No engineering services are exempt.
-The requirement is not applicable to non-engineering firms.
+A firm providing engineering or design related services must be administratively qualified with an effective rate by the closing date of the solicitation to compete for contracts using the Federal Process, unless they are eligible to utilize the federal “safe harbor” indirect cost rate.
+Eligibility must be approved by the TxDOT Audit Office prior to the closing date of the solicitation in order to compete.
+No engineering or design related services are exempt.

 Become Administratively Qualified